MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Calendar/New-MgUserCalendar.md

 # New-MgUserCalendar

 ## SYNOPSIS
-Create new navigation property to calendars for users
+Create a new calendar for a user.

 ## SYNTAX